GitJer/Some-Sipeed-MAIX-GO-k210-stuff/toggling_gpio_pin/Timing_of_pulses.md

 ![](media/image1.bmp)

-As can be seen the width of the pulse is about 316 nanoseconds.
+As can be seen, the width of the pulse is about 316 nanoseconds.

 GPIOHS with SDK
 ---------------